 Determining the start and end years of a reprint series can be complicated.
 If a publisher followed typical procedure, they would include a printing date in the book.
 Often, with a reprint series, the original date the book was published and the reprint (or reprint dates) in the series are indicated.
 In this case, WorldCat is a good indication of the span of years of a particular series.
 Another good source for the start date of a particular series, especially if dates are not included in the books, is a search of periodicals (on sites like Google Books or HathiTrust) for publisher announcements or advertisements.

 The end year of a series is more complicated.
-In many instances a few more popular books from a series were reprinted long after the series was no longer active.
+In many instances, a few more popular books from a series were reprinted long after the series was no longer active.
 It is rare to find a publisher’s announcement that they have ended a series.
 On this site, I have tried to estimate when a series ended by taking into account the last title published and a significant drop in reprints from the series.
 The end dates are educated guesses in many instances.

 In dating a particular series book, only the minority of series include the actual date of the series reprint.
-Dates are often not included in reprint series books; the lack of a date does not mean the book is a first edition.
+Dates are often not included in reprint series books; the lack of a date does not mean the book is the first edition.
 Indeed, there are few true first editions in these reprint series as most are reprints.
 At best, you have the first reprint edition, which is sometimes noted in the book.

-If included, the date may be a copyright date for title itself or the plates (which is often much earlier than the book was printed).
+If included, the date may be a copyright date for the title itself or the plates (which is often much earlier than the book was printed).

 Dates are in a few cases indicated on the jackets (dated catalogs) or catalogs in the back of the books.